AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-secure-solutions/01-key-vault-store-retrieve.md

-# Module 1: Create and Retrieve Secrets from Azure Key Vault
+# Lab 09- Module 1: Create and Retrieve Secrets from Azure Key Vault

 ## Lab Scenario
 In this exercise, you create an Azure Key Vault, store secrets using the Azure CLI, and build a .NET console application that can create and retrieve secrets from the key vault.
 You will learn how to configure authentication, manage secrets programmatically, and clean up resources when finished.